-Laurie is a systems-thinker and movement builder, having co-founded the place-based education movement as well as the first network of environmental and social justice organizations in the United States.
-Laurie is also the publisher, editor and introduction-writer of a number of bestselling and award-winning books as well as the author of numerous articles on sustainability, social change, entrepreneurship and impact investing, and has spoken at a wide range of leading educational institutions and conferences.
+Laurie is the bestselling and award-winning publisher and editor of books and magazines on sustainability and social impact, and the author of numerous articles on entrepreneurship and impact investing.
+He is a member of the Advisory Board for the University of Vermont's Sustainable Innovation MBA program.
 He did his undergraduate studies at Middlebury College and the University of Edinburgh, and his graduate work at Columbia University and the Bread Loaf School of English.

 Michelle is passionate about leadership and the potential of leaders to challenge the status quo in the interests of something larger than themselves.
 She Chairs two CEO Advisory Boards, where she leads diverse groups from manufacturing, health care, professional services, energy and utilities, and real estate and construction, Michelle holds her Doctorate from Columbia University in organizational development and leadership, an MPA in China’s international development from the University of Washington, and BSJ in journalism from Ohio University.